atthecodeface/geo-nd-rs/README.md

 ## Features

+*NOTE* Until *core_simd* is part of std or on crates.io the following does not work - the dependency in the geo-nd/Cargo.toml for core_simd must be commented out on crates.io; so a locally modified clone of this crate is required until that point.

 This crate can be used with the upcoming [core_simd](https://rust-lang.github.io/stdsimd/core_simd/) crate by enabling the default `simd` feature.
 Use this in `Cargo.toml`: